webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 Now that you know how WebRTC works it is time to build with it.
 This chapter explores what people are building with WebRTC, and how they are building it.
 You will learn all the interesting things that are happening with WebRTC.
-The power of WebRTC comes as a cost.
+The power of WebRTC comes at a cost.
 Building production grade WebRTC services is challenging.
 This chapter will try and explain those challenges before you hit them.

 ## By Use Case